 Don’t you love those Instagram photos where remote workers are set up with their laptops on the beach while drinking a margarita?
 While telecommuting provides a lot of freedom, the idea of working on the beach is usually a bit too optimistic.
 Besides the fact that sand in your keyboard could ruin your day, the glare from the sun makes it beyond difficult to see the screen.
 This means that you probably don’t spend nearly enough time in the sun as you should.

 But lack of exposure to bright light during the day can mess with your circadian rhythm.
 Therefore, you should start by setting up your office with adequate lighting.
-If possible, establish your desk in an area that gets indirect natural light from a window.
+Even if it’s a standing, portable, or floor desk, if possible, establish your desk in an area that gets indirect natural light from a window.
 You don’t want the rays to reflect off of your computer screen, and you don’t want to have to wear sunglasses while you work either.
 Angling yourself beside a window or covering the glass with a sheer curtain can give you an energizing space in which to work.

 If your office is more mobile, get a clip-on light or small desk lamp that you can tote around with you.
 A warm bulb can also counteract the coolness from fluorescent lights.
 Grab a ring light if you spend time on virtual networking and meetings.
 Effective lighting can make you look more professional.